 The performance standards outline the criteria by which the heritage aspects of planning applications will be assessed.
-Definitions of words used in these performance standards and an explanation of building and streetscape gradings are included at the end of this policy.
+Definitions of words used in these performance standards and an explanation of building and streetscape grading's are included at the end of this policy.

-In considering applications under the Heritage Overlay, regard should be given to the buildings listed in the individual conservation studies and their significance as described by their individual Building Identification Sheets.
-The Building Identification Sheet includes information on the age, style, notable features, integrity and condition of the building.
+In considering applications under the Heritage Overlay, regard should be given to the heritage places listed in the individual conservation studies and their significance as described by their individual Building Identification Sheets and the individual Statements of Significane which are incorporated documents in this scheme.
+The Building Identification Sheets and Statements of Significane include information on the age, style, notable features, integrity and condition of theheritage place.